green-coding-solutions/documentation/content/en/docs/measuring/metric-providers/metric-providers-overview.md

 It will begin reading the metrics and printing them to Stdout.

 If the metric provider has specific or needed flags (such as container-id), you may provide them.
 Some metrics gather their data from container-level information, while others read system-wide metrics.
-Those that read at a container-level will need the container-ids passed in as an input parameter with the `-s` flag, with each container-id seperated with a comma.
+Those that read at a container-level will need the container-ids passed in as an input parameter with the `-s` flag, with each container-id separated with a comma.
 See the specific Metric Provider's documentation for more information.

 The format of the output will be: `<timestamp> <metric_reading> <optional: container-id>`: